 What to do on Morjim beach: Swim.
 This beach is perfect for a swim and is clean so enjoy your time in water here or just kitesurf!
 Drive around Morjim and explore the nearby village – Siolem.
 Siolem village is very green and it’s always easy to find a few family run restaurants here where you can eat a delicious fish curry thali.

 Places to party in Morjim: Tesso Waterfront and Marbella Beach are two famous clubs in this area.
-Personally, I like neither because they have a very “non Goa” vibe.
+Both of them play Techno music.

 Unlike most of Goa beaches, this beach can be accessed by climbing down a cliff.
 This beach is rocky beach and is frequently visited by cows.